Internet hub (links to web pages, mainly YouTube channels):

 My vision for military activity is one of campaigns — towards world peace, security and advanced civilization — that are joinable not only by professional soldiers.
 They should wear cameras so that people can learn from their footage and to deter criminality.
 Returning combatants should have access to living quarters specifically for them.
 All this should be voluntarily funded.
 There should be a social media connecting funders to fighters and connecting jobseekers to opportunities.

 There shouldn’t be shops with constant misleading "sales".
-A company shouldn’t be selling things at a "discount" half the time, or have big intrusive "SALE!!" signs.
-Black Friday weekend this, Cyber Monday that, sale countdown timers....Stop.
-Be civilised.
+A company shouldn’t be selling things at a "discount" half the time or use a countdown timer on their “sale” that merely leads on to another “sale” with the same prices.
 Constant sales = worse quality.
 Looking at you, Proviz.
 Not very “pro”, is it?

 ADHeliX (my rituals & more)